navidanindya/navidanindya/content/writings/production-ready-spa-dockerfile.md

 ---
-title: Production-ready DOCKERFILE guide for SPAs (Single Page Applications)
+title: Production-ready DOCKERFILE guide for SPAs
-description: 'A guide to basics and procedures one can follow to create and deploy a container carrying an SPA built with almost any libraries.'
+description: 'A guide to basics and procedures one can follow to create and deploy a Docker container carrying an SPA (Single Page Application) built with almost any libraries.'
 createdAt: August 03, 2021
 ---